amplitude/amplitude-dev-center/docs/experiment/sdks/nodejs-sdk.md

 !!!tip "Flag Polling Interval"
     Use the `flagConfigPollingIntervalMillis` [configuration](#configuration_1) to determine the time flag configs take to update once modified (default 30s).

+!!!tip "Flag Streaming"
+    Use the `streamUpdates` [configuration](#configuration_1) to get flag config updates pushed to SDK (default false), instead of polling every `flagConfigPollingIntervalMillis` milliseconds.
+The time for SDK to receive the update after saving is generally under 1 second.
+It will fallback to polling if streaming failed.
+Configure `flagConfigPollingIntervalMillis` [configuration](#configuration_1) as well for fallback.

 #### Configuration

 You can configure the SDK client on initialization.